hufyhang/chop/modules/event/README.md

 .run(`data`)
 ------------

-Starts the queue, and passes `data` as the initial parameter.

-.pause()
+Executes one queued callback with parameter `data`.
+If `data` is not presented,
+         executing with runtime data of the queue.

+Also returns the return value of the callback.

+.next(`data`)
 --------

-Pauses the queue.
+Same as `.run(...)`.

 .stop()
 -------

-Stops the queue.
+Stops and resets the queue.
+Also flush the runtime data of the queue.

 .reset()
 --------